royerlab/dexp/README.md

   -i, --iterations INTEGER      Number of deconvolution iterations.
 More
-                                iterations takes longer, will be sharper, but might also be potentially more noisy depending on method.  [default: 15]
+                                iterations takes longer, will be sharper, but might also be potentially more noisy depending on method.
+The default number of iterations depends on the other parameters, in particular it depends on the choice of backprojection operator.
+For ‘wb’ as little as 3 iterations suffice.

   -mc, --maxcorrection INTEGER  Max correction in folds per iteration.
-Noisy
-                                datasets benefit from mc=2 (recommended), for
-                                noiseless datasets you can push to mc=8 or even more.  [default: 2]
+By
+                                default there is no limit

   -pw, --power FLOAT            Correction exponent, default for standard LR
-                                is 1, set to 1.5 for acceleration.  [default:
+                                is 1, set to >1 for acceleration.  [default:
-                                1.5]
+                                1.0]

+  -bs, --blindspot INTEGER      Blindspot based noise reduction.
+Provide size
+                                of kernel to use, must be an odd number:
+                                3(recommended), 5, 7.
+0 means no blindspot.
+                                [default: 0]

+  -bp, --backprojection TEXT    Back projection operator, can be: ‘tpsf’
+                                (transposed PSF = classic) or ‘wb’ (Wiener- Butterworth =  accelerated)   [default: tpsf]

+  -obj, --objective TEXT        Microscope objective to use for computing psf,
+                                can be: nikon16x08na or olympus20x10na
+                                [default: nikon16x08na]

   -dxy, --dxy FLOAT             Voxel size along x and y in microns  [default:
                                 0.485]

-  -dz, --dz FLOAT               Voxel size along z in microns  [default: 1.94] -sxy, --xysize INTEGER        Voxel size along xy in microns  [default: 17] -sz, --zsize INTEGER          Voxel size along z in microns  [default: 31] -d, --downscalexy2 TEXT       Downscales along x and y for faster
+  -dz, --dz FLOAT               Voxel size along z in microns  [default: 1.94] -sxy, --xysize INTEGER        PSF size along xy in voxels  [default: 31] -sz, --zsize INTEGER          PSF size along z in voxels  [default: 31] -d, --downscalexy2 TEXT       Downscales along x and y for faster
                                 deconvolution (but worse quality of course)

+  -k, --workers INTEGER         Number of worker threads to spawn, if -1 then
+                                num workers = num devices  [default: -1]

+  -wkb, --workersbackend TEXT   What backend to spawn workers with, can be
+                                ‘loky’ (multi-process) or ‘threading’ (multi-
+                                thread)   [default: threading]

+  -d, --devices TEXT            Sets the CUDA devices id, e.g. 0,1,2 or ‘all’
+                                [default: 0]

+  -ck, --check TEXT             Checking integrity of written file.  [default:
+                                True]

   --help                        Show this message and exit.
 ```

-## Isonet:
+### Isonet:

 Provides support for Isonet deep learning based axial deconvolution:
 https://arxiv.org/abs/1704.01510

 ```
-Usage: dexp isonet [OPTIONS] INPUT_PATH
+Usage: dexp isonet [OPTIONS] [INPUT_PATHS]...

 Options:
   -o, --output_path TEXT
   -s, --slicing TEXT        dataset slice (TZYX), e.g. [0:5] (first five
                             stacks) [:,0:100] (cropping in z)

+  -st, --store TEXT         Zarr store: ‘dir’, ‘ndir’, or ‘zip’  [default:
+                            dir]

-  -st, --store TEXT         Store: ‘dir’, ‘zip’  [default: dir] -z, --codec TEXT          compression codec: ‘zstd’, ‘blosclz’, ‘lz4’,
+  -z, --codec TEXT          compression codec: ‘zstd’, ‘blosclz’, ‘lz4’,
                             ‘lz4hc’, ‘zlib’ or ‘snappy’   [default: zstd]